-\ Futures contracts and interest rate swaps are not included in the fund's investment portfolio.
+^{} Options written, futures contracts, forward currency contracts, interest rate swaps and credit default swaps are not included in the fund's investment portfolio.

 4. Risk factors

 Investing in the fund may involve certain risks including, but not limited to, those described below.